 Let’s be honest; if you are a beginner, you want to keep your budget small if you decide that playing the guitar is not for you.
 In this case, you wouldn’t want to spend a fortune on one of the big-name brands, such as Marshall or Fenders.
 Your best bet is an affordable and usable practice amp with low wattage.
 You must also be sure it is beginner-friendly

 We will give you another tip: If you don’t want to disturb your neighbors, you should make sure your amp has a headphone jack and buy a pair of headphones that work with it.
-Make sure you check the size of the plug and the output socket, as there is more than one type across the guitar amp industry.
+Make sure you check the plug size and output socket, as there is more than one type across the guitar amp industry.
 Also, make sure the parts of the guitar amp you choose to use are readily available.

 Which Guitar Amp Is Best For You?

 It’s great to see live music returning in large and small venues after being stricken by the pandemic.
-Even if you are just a beginner, we strongly recommend that you buy a decent amp for your budget, and there are many reviews, blogs, and articles that will help you make the right decision.
+Even if you are just a beginner, we strongly recommend buying a decent amp for your budget, and many reviews, blogs, and articles will help you make the right decision.

-If you want to perform, eventually, you will find a bar or other venue in most cities and towns that have an open mic night.
+If you want to perform, you will eventually find a bar or other venue in most cities and towns with an open mic night.
 These are great fun.
 You will get to make new friends and also get used to performing in front of a crowd.